matsim-org/matsim-maas/README.md

 ## Test scenarios

 The [scenarios](scenarios/) folder contains several test scenarios.
 These are roughly derived from existing MATSim scenarios, but often depict only the excerpt with relevance to MaaS of the scenario.

+## How to use

+1) Check out this project using your favorite git client (or just download as a zip)
+2) Import the folder as a new Maven project to Eclipse (Import --> Maven --> Existing project) or intelliJ (New --> Module from existing sources --> Select the folder --> Maven)
+3) Run the example classes and start editing them according to your taste.
+Using the Maven approach is *strongly* recommended.